ibm-cloud-docs/discovery/building-kg.md

 These options **cannot be added** using the {{site.data.keyword.discoveryshort}} tooling, a custom configuration must be uploaded using the API.
 A copy of the default configuration modified to enrich the `text` field so that the collection can be used with knowledge graph with the public model is available [here](https://raw.githubusercontent.com/watson-developer-cloud/doc-tutorial-downloads/master/discovery/config-default-kg.json).

-Create a custom configuration as follows, after creating a {{site.data.keyword.discoveryshort}} service instance:
+Create a custom configuration as follows, after creating a {{site.data.keyword.discoveryshort}} instance:

 1. Issue the following command to create an environment that is called `my-first-environment`.
 Replace `{apikey_value}` with the value of your service's API key :